dynamocic/dynamocic.github.io/support.md

 - [Friends of Dynamo - £30](https://pay.gocardless.com/BRT01KZZRW7BNNX8GCBDW34MFCAJE)

-## One-off Donations
+## One-off Payments

-Because GoCardless charges us fees on each transaction, if you would like to support us through a one-off donation you can use our bank details below:
+Because GoCardless charges us fees on each transaction, if you would like to support us through a one-off payment you can use our bank details below:

 **Name**: Dynamo Glasgow CIC